Patmos –The Island of Revelation

 been too much villa-building and bulldozing, though a few decent trail-walks – such as one from Lámbi to Livádi Kalogíron – have recently been waymarked and their starts signposted.

-by the road backing the sand, though with its multiple tavernas (none worth singling out) and watersports facilities, it’s popular with Greek families.
+by the road backing the sand, though with its two tavernas (none worth singling out) and watersports facilities, it’s popular with Greek families.

 East of Kámbos, along the “snout” of the “seahorse”, are still more, quieter coves.
 Vayiá (pebbles, coarse sand) has a snack bar, while the nudist, double bay of Ligínou (path access only) has a seaonal kantína shack.
 Long, sand-and-gravel Livádhi Yeranoú (aka Livádi Dellapothítou-in photo) offers extensive shade from tamarisks and discreet naturism at the far end, plus a very good, inexpensive cult taverna at road’s end, doing simple seafood